awsdocs/amazon-cloudfront-developer-guide/doc_source/CFPrivateDistJavaDevelopment.md

 # Create a URL Signature Using Java<a name="CFPrivateDistJavaDevelopment"></a>

-[JetS3t](https://github.com/mondain/jets3t) is a free, open source Java toolkit and application suite for Amazon S3, CloudFront, and Google Cloud Storage, with example code for CloudFront development in Java\.
-See the [signed URL example in `CloudFrontSamples.java`](https://github.com/mondain/jets3t/blob/master/jets3t/src/main/java/org/jets3t/samples/CloudFrontSamples.java#L216-L255)\.

-You can also create signed URLs by using the `CloudFrontUrlSigner` class in the AWS SDK for Java\.
-For more information, see [Class UrlSigner](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudfront/CloudFrontUrlSigner.html) in the *AWS SDK for Java API Reference*\.
+In addition to the following code example, you can use [the `CloudFrontUrlSigner` utility class in the AWS SDK for Java \(version 1\)](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudfront/CloudFrontUrlSigner.html) to create [CloudFront signed URLs](private-content-signed-urls.md)\.

 **Note**
-Creating a URL signature is just one part of the process of serving private content using a signed URL\.
+Creating a signed URL is just one part of the process of [serving private content with CloudFront](PrivateContent.md)\.
 For more information about the entire process, see [Using Signed URLs](private-content-signed-urls.md)\.

-The following methods are from the Java open source toolkit for Amazon S3 and CloudFront\.
+The following example shows how to create a CloudFront signed URL\.
 You must convert the private key from PEM to DER format for Java implementations to use it\.

 **Example Java Policy and Signature Encryption Methods**  <a name="ExampleJavaPolicyAndSignatureEncryptionMethods"></a>